 Depending on your location, you will support domestic projects and significant efforts overseas and understand precisely how you are making a difference.

 We have a unique approach to carbon offsets which balances the desire to conserve and regenerate the local environment.
-Depending on your locale, your offsets will automatically be sourced from a number of projects.
+Depending on where you’re from, your carbon offset will automatically be sourced from a number of projects.
 After fees are deducted, the remaining amount is split 50/50.
 Where available, 50% will be allocated to local flagship forest regeneration or conservation projects, and 50% will go to high-impact international clean energy projects.

 If we don’t yet have a local project for your country, your offsets will be allocated to 100% international high-impact contributions.
 Local baskets are currently available for the United States, Australia, and New Zealand.
 Due diligence is being conducted on additional options.

 Our flagship forest movements

 We have a passion for trees and want to support the reforestation of our planet.
-Our locale-specific projects are selected for the amazing value they add to the local community and focus on forest regeneration, conservation and biodiversity projects.
+Our locale-specific projects are selected for the value they add to the local community and focus on forest regeneration, conservation and biodiversity projects.

 - Yarra Yarra Biodiversity Corridor, Perth, Australia

 - Arawera native forest conservation, Taranaki, New Zealand

 North Carolina, United States